 Research and strategy are a large part of starting any organic search engine optimization campaign.
 One of the most important aspects to understanding what needs to be done (and for estimating how long it might take to acheive results) is to know your online competition.

-Keep in mind that there is a difference between a company’s competition, and their “online” competition.
+Keep in mind that there is a difference between a company’s competition and their “online” competition.
 Many of a company’s direct competitors may not have an Internet presence and thus do not need to be included on the list of “competitors”.
 Similarly, any companies that have some natural results on the second or third page may not be on that competitor list but should not be forgotten about because they may be working on increasing their placements.

 OK, so we have defined “who” you should be looking for as competition in the search engines.
 What is the best way to go about finding them?

 Any good SEO company or Internet marketing company will help you define your most powerful combinations of keywords and phrases.
-Generally the best keyword lists for any SEO or PPC campaign will include both broad search terms geared to your products and services and more specific “long tail” terms.
-The more specific terms sometime drive less traffic than the broad terms but can actually offer better conversions through more targeted traffic.
+Generally, the best keyword lists for any SEO or PPC campaign will include both broad search terms geared to your products and services and more specific “long tail” terms.
+The more specific terms sometimes drive less traffic than the broad terms but can actually offer better conversions through more targeted traffic.

 - Age of the domain: how long has the site been an active/registered domain – the longer the better